LeoCR/next.js-mongodb-crud/README.md

 # REST API

-This project has CRUD Operations using MongoDB from a REST API, allowing you persist data.
+This project has CRUD Operations using MongoDB.

 ## Endpoints